-Routing metrics: In the absence of the link abstraction, much work has focused on the design of appropriate routing metrics [11], [12], [13], [17].
-These essentially seek to distinguish between links which have loss rates in-between 0% and 100%.
+1) Routing Metrics: In the absence of the link abstraction, much work has focused on the design of appropriate routing metrics [11]-[13], [21].
+These essentially seek to distinguish between links that have loss rates in between 0% and 100%.
 This would happen in our setting if we were to operate at or near the threshold.

-As shown in Fig. 9, such operation can lead to high variations in the error rate, which is unpredictable.
-This in turn would mean erratic behaviour at the routing layer if we use metrics such as ETX [12] or WCETT [17].
+As shown in Fig. 10, such operation can lead to high variations in the error rate, which is unpredictable.
+This in turn would mean erratic behavior at the routing layer if we use metrics such as ETX [12] or WCETT [21].

-Opportunistic routing: In this technique, the approach to handle intermediate loss rates is to opportunistically use packet reception whenever it succeeds [15].
+2) Opportunistic Routing: In this technique, the approach to handle intermediate loss rates is to opportunistically use packet reception whenever it succeeds [16].
 Such an approach can be used independent of whether the losses are caused due to multipath or due to external interference.
 But it appears quite daunting, if not impossible, to achieve any performance guarantees in such settings.
 This may be the best option if there is no way to control the external interference.
-Fortunately, the consideration of such adaptation is unnecessary in rural settings, since we do not expect external interference to be widespread.
+Fortunately, the consideration of such adaptation is unnecessary in rural settings since we do not expect external interference to be widespread.

-Interference aware routing: There are several prior efforts which have focused on interference-aware routing (e.g. [25], [26]).
+3) Interference Aware Routing: There are several prior efforts that have focused on interference-aware routing (e.g., [31], [32]).
 Most of these seek to mitigate internal interference, i.e., interference among the links of the wireless mesh itself.
-The work in [27] seeks to gauge such interference and predict link performance.
-It also considers modeling external interference, based on the observed signal strength variation.
-However, in our experiments, we have not observed any significant additional RSSI variation due to external interference: there is already 3-4 dB variation even without interference.
+The work in [33] seeks to gauge such interference and predict link performance.
+It also considers modeling external interference based on the observed signal strength variation.
+However, in our experiments, we have not observed any significant ad-ditional RSSI variation due to external interference.
+There is already 3-4-dB variation even without interference.

-Further, our measurements in Sec.
-III-E (P4 & P5) indicate that gauging the level of external interference based on either the card reported noise level or even based on the average noise level (as suggested in [25]) can be error prone.
+Furthermore, our measurements in Section III-E (P4 and P5) indicate that gauging the level of external interference based on either the card-reported noise level or even based on the average noise level (as suggested in [31]) can be error-prone.